PedrobyJoao/16-bit-computer/vm.md

 But I won't do this way, I'm too far ahead almost finishing my implementation.
 But after finishing, I'll search for other implementations and see if they implemented with this way.

+> ### Edit
+> No, it seems other people didn't do that way.
+But I mean, it's possible and easier to handle error, it could be
+> like a debugger mode or something

 > #### Small update
 > This is being by far the longest project of this book.
 > It's hard but the complexity is the same as some previous projects.
 > The real problem is putting everything together and debugging!

+#### NestedCall
+It's not working, the output is basically the same of the `compare` but they only differ on the `R5` register which it doesn't make sense as `R5` is a temporary register and shouldn't be evaluated, I'm using it as the temporary variable `FRAME`.
+Not sure what should I do for this.

+#### FibonacciElement
+Yes, I'm almost finished with this chapter but until now I didn't implement the logical conditions of `eq`, `gt` and `lt`.
+`StaticsTest` is working because it does not use these conditional operations.

+The reason why I didn't implement before was because I didn't succeed in reasoning how to implement without branching, and until then, branching was not implemented yet.
+But now it's.
+I'll probably do with branching.